Vishnupriya-TK/Zoho-SalesIQ-Course_Advisor/README.md

 * Explains what the form contains
 * Suggests what information will be required
-* Guides the user step-by-step (Example: “Keep your email and mobile number ready”)
+* Guides the user step-by-step (e.g., “Keep your email and mobile number ready”)
-* Then opens the **Zoho Form** embedded inside the website
+* Opens the Zoho Form embedded inside the website

-This improves clarity and prevents wrong or incomplete submissions.
+This improves clarity and **reduces wrong or incomplete submissions**.

 ---

 ### 🔹 4.
 Zoho Form Embedded Into the Website

-A Zoho Form is integrated into the website to collect:
+The Zoho Form collects:

 * Name
 * Email
 * Phone Number
 * Course Preference

-The chatbot redirects the user to the form section on the site with a quick message like:
+The chatbot redirects the user to the form section on the site with a message like:
-“Your details will help us process your request.
-Please fill the form below.”
+**“Your details will help us process your request.
+Please fill the form below.”**

 ---